 Bass-baritone Samuel Youn received his first vocal training in his hometown of Seoul, after which he completed his studies at the Conservatorio Giuseppe Verdi in Milan and at the Conservatory of Cologne.
-He started his singing career in 1999 at the Cologne Opera where he has quickly established himself as a leading dramatic bass baritone of his generation in such roles as Amonasro (Aida), Tonio (Pagliacci), Kurwenal (Tristan), Gunter (Götterdämmerung), Kaspar (Freischütz), Pizzaro (Fidelio), and the title role in Wagner’s The Flying Dutchman.
-Apart from his commitment at the Cologne Opera, he has also been invited to perform on many international stages, including the Theatre du Capitole de Toulouse, Teatro Real de Madrid, Bayreuth Festival, Deutsche Oper Berlin, Hamburg State Opera, Opéra de Paris, Scala di Milano, Teatro Massimo di Palermo, Maggio Musicale Fiorentino, Opéra Nice Côte d’Azur, Teatro Sao Carlo in Lisbon, Teatro di San Carlo in Napoli and Teatre del Liceu in Barcelona.
+He started his singing career in 1999 at the Cologne Opera where he has quickly established himself as a leading dramatic bass baritone of his generation in such roles as Amonasro (Aida), Tonio (Pagliacci), Kurwenal (Tristan), Gunter (Götterdämmerung), Kaspar (Der Freischütz), Don Pizzaro (Fidelio), and the title role in Wagner’s The Flying Dutchman.
+Apart from his commitment at the Cologne Opera, he has also been invited to perform on many international stages, including the Opéra national de Paris, Royal Opera House Covent Garden, Semperoper Dresden, Deutsche Oper Berlin, Staatsoper Hamburg, Teatro alla Scala, Teatro Real de Madrid, Gran Teatre del Liceu Barcelona, Opéra de Marseille, Lyric Opera of Chicago, Theater an der Wien, Teatro di San Carlo Naples, Théâtre du Capitole Toulouse, Teatro Massimo di Palermo, Teatro Sao Carlo Lisbon, as well as the Bayreuth Festival and Edinburgh International Festival.

 In 2012, Youn had his international breakthrough singing the title role in the The Flying Dutchman under the baton of Christian Thielemann at the Bayreuth Festival, where he was invited back to sing the same role in 2013 and 2015.
-2015 also saw Youn return to Deutsche Oper Berlin for various productions, as well as debut at the Theater an der Wien as the Dutchman and with the Concertgebouw Orchestra.
+2015 also saw Youn return to the Bayreuth Festival and Deutsche Oper Berlin for various productions, as well as debut at the Theater an der Wien as the Dutchman and with the Concertgebouw Orchestra.